goodnesskay/DevFest17-Chinedu/README.md

 </iframe>
 ```

-Got any idea to make Chinedu better, Let me know!
+Got any idea to make Chinedu better, Let me know by creating an issue or message me on Twitter via [@goodnesskayode](https://twitter.com/goodnesskayode) !